glic3rinu/passlib/docs/new_app_quickstart.rst

 However, this design also hampers analysis of the algorithm for future flaws.

+.. index:: Google App Engine; recommended hash algorithm

-This algorithm is probably the best choice for Google App Engine, as Google's production servers appear to provide native support via :mod:`crypt`, which will be used by Passlib.
+:class:`~passlib.hash.sha512_crypt` is probably the best choice for Google App Engine, as Google's production servers appear to provide native support via :mod:`crypt`, which will be used by Passlib.